ethinethin/MapGame/README.md

 MapGame
 -

-A procedurally-generated map game written in C and SDL2.
-I am writing this as part of my "Twitch Game Jam" (rules below), with development being streamed at: https://twitch.tv/ethinethin
+A procedurally-generated map game written in C (with SDL2).
+The majority of development has been streamed at: https://twitch.tv/ethinethin

 Installation
 -

-Want to try out the game?
-It should compile no problem on Linux or macOS with the instructions below.
-It will also probably compile on Windows (and the *BSDs if you can install SDL2), but I don't know how (...yet!).

-Download and install SDL2 from here: https://libsdl.org/download-2.0.php
+Compiling on MacOS, Linux, or *BSD is straightforward.
+First download and install the SDL2 libraries from here: https://libsdl.org/download-2.0.php

 Then clone, compile and run with: